Banca Commerciale Italiana

-Banca Commerciale Italiana (COMIT), founded in 1894, was once one of the largest banks in Italy.
-In 1999, it merged with a banking group consisting of Cassa di Risparmio delle Provincie Lombarde (aka Cariplo; est. 1823) and Banco Ambroveneto, which had merged in 1998.
-The bank group changed the name to Intesa-BCI, which BCI temporarily became a sub-holding company.
-On 1 January 2003, the group's name changed to Banca Intesa.
-In 2006 Banca Intesa merged with Sanpaolo IMI, based in Turin, Italy, to form Intesa Sanpaolo.
+Banca Commerciale Italiana (BCI, colloquially known as Comit), founded in 1894, was a major Italian bank based in Milan.
+In 1999, it merged with the group recently formed by the combination of Cassa di Risparmio delle Provincie Lombarde and Banco Ambroveneto to form IntesaBCI, in which BCI temporarily became a sub-holding company.
+On 1 January 2003, the group's name changed to Banca Intesa, later Intesa Sanpaolo.

 History

-BCI's predecessor was the Società Generale di Credito Mobiliare, founded in 1862.
-This institution became successful as a lender to the iron and steel industry.
-However, the Italian banking crisis of 1893–1894, led to Credito Mobiliare's failure.
-On 10 October 1894 Credito Mobiliare was re-established as a private joint-stock bank under the name Banca Commerciale Italiana with capital from several German and Austrian banks, including S. Bleichröder, Deutsche Bank, and Dresdner Bank.
-BCI was originally modeled along the lines of German banks, making both short- and long-term loans.
+BCI's predecessor was the Credito Mobiliare, founded in 1862.
+On 10 October 1894, BCI was re-established as a private joint-stock bank with capital contributed by banks from Germany (78 percent), Austria (13 percent), and Switzerland (9 percent).
+These included Creditanstalt, Deutsche Bank, Darmstädter Bank, Berliner Handels-Gesellschaft, Disconto-Gesellschaft, and S. Bleichröder, with stakes from 10 to 13 percent each, whereas the other participating German and Swiss banks had individual stakes in the low single digits.
+The Germanic dominance didn’t last long, however, as the Banque de Paris et des Pays-Bas also became a significant shareholder in 1898.
+BCI was originally modelled along the lines of German banks, making both short- and long-term loans.
 The young BCI continued to specialize in loans to industry, especially to companies in shipping, textiles, and electricity.